tomekkleszcz/react-native-swipe-slider/README.md

 * `step` (optional) - The stepping interval.
 * `value` - Slider value.
 * `onChange` (optional) - Function which would be called when user stops touching the slider.
+* `changeEventThrottle` (optional) - This prop controls how ofter the change event will be fired while changing the value of the slider (as a time internal in ms).
+If it is not set `onChange` event would be fired only when user stops swiping the slider.
 * `vertical` (optional) - Slider orientation.
 Defaults to `false`.
 * `backgroundColor` - The slider background color (navy blue in the demo).
 * `barColor` - The bar color (blue in the demo).